brigham4210/Docker_DS460/customizing_containers.md

 `docker stop some_container`

 Now we can use `docker rm some_container` to delete a container.
-We can also delete images with `docker rmi some_image
+We can also delete images with `docker rmi some_image`.
+You cannot delete an image if any container exists that uses the image.